 The province has already indicated that if a provincial law were to come into force, there would be an opportunity to exempt businesses conducting commercial activity in Ontario from PIPEDA.
 For those organizations with interests in multiple provinces, the province would make efforts to harmonize laws to enable enforcement cooperation between the various schemes.

-Contact Milosevic Fiske LLP in Toronto for Reliable Advice on Regulatory Issues
+Contact Milosevic & Associates in Toronto for Reliable Advice on Regulatory Issues

 If you are facing regulatory charges and require representation before a tribunal, agency, or other administrative body or in court, the litigation lawyers at Milosevic & Associates can help.
 We help clients simplify what can otherwise be a highly complex situation through administrative dispute resolution or litigation.
 We excel at finding creative and cost-effective solutions to regulatory issues including health and safety matters, securities, and environmental concerns.
 To discuss your matter with a member of our team, call us at 416-916-1387 or contact us online.